makrai/notes/malladi2305-fine-tune-just-fwd.md

   3. compatibility with full-parameter tuning and PEFT (eg LoRA [44] and prefix-tuning [55]) in Section 3
   4. MeZO can optimize non-differentiable objectives such as accuracy or F1
     * while still requiring only the same memory as inference (Sec 3.3)
   5. Our theory suggests that adequate pre-training ensures the per-step optimization rate (Theorem 1) and global convergence rate (Lemma 3) of MeZO depend on a certain condition number of the landscape (ie, the local effective rank, see Assumption 1) instead of numbers of parameters
     * in sharp contrast to existing ZO lower bounds [67, 31]
       * existing lower bounds suggest that the converg rate can slow proport to the number of parameters (Section 4)

 # 4 Theory

-* when the loss landscape exhibits favorable conditions (Assumption 1), we can derive a convergence rate independent of the number of parameters.
-We show
+* when the loss landscape exhibits favorable conditions (Assumption 1), we can derive a convergence rate independent of the number of parameters
-  * the loss decreases per step at a rate independent of the parameter dimension d (Theorem 1), and that,
+  * the loss decreases per step at a rate independent of the parameter dimension d (Theorem 1)
   * under stronger conditions, the algorithm converges in time independent of d (Lemma 3)
   * Together, these results imply that MeZO is not catastrophically slower than